arichtman/nix/README.md

   [iPXE](https://ipxe.org/)
   [netboot](https://netboot.xyz/)~~
   iPXE working.
-- ~~Work out watchdog on Opnsense BSD~~
-  HW watchdog configured on the Topton N100.
-  Monitoring it to see if it locks up still.
-  Update: it does, have upgraded the processor microcode.
-  Continuing to monitor.
 - ~~See about nixos on-boot auto disk resize (and add to template!)~~ Virtual nodes auto-resizing, physical nodes no point.
 - ~~`system.autoUpgrade.enable` make it Wednesday morning, after our scheduled CI flake updates~~